 Some people are dangerously near compromising their faith.
 A word of encouragement from you may put them back on track. – Chuck Swindoll

-Biblical encouragement isn’t fluff that soothes momentarily but rather, sincere words and actions that linger, resulting in healing, and a spiritual boost that only God can measure.
-I’m still learning how to shift from giving surface-type compliments to offering genuine soul-stirring encouragement.
+Biblical encouragement is grounded in scripture, offering sincere words and actions that linger, creating a spiritual boost only God can measure.
+I continue to learn how to shift from giving surface-type compliments to offering genuine soul-stirring encouragement.
 Here are a few things I’m learning along the way:

 Focus on the internal.
 What actions are we seeing in others?
 Do we see a servant’s heart?
 If so, we need to share the specific ways we see Christ-in-action through their lives.
-And if it’s in front of someone they respect, even better.
+And if it’s done in front of someone they respect, even better.